vojtech-dobes/nette.ajax.js/readme.md

 New content of snippet with this attribute won't replace the old content, but it will rather be appended to it.

+### `data-ajax-prepend` (in `snippets` extension)

+New content of snippet with this attribute won't replace the old content, but it will rather be prepended to it.

 ### `data-ajax-validate` (in `validation` extension)

 Click on link or submittion of form is validated on various conditions.
 You can switch any of them: